lgbrownjr/ser2bt-bridge/README.md

 Bluetooth over serial is better as allows a given laptop with these restrictions to still connect to the switches console port while still being connected to the corporate/government resources without violating any rules - or violating fewer rules... :)
 ## Installation:
 ### Base:
-The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where this works in its base form - that is the raspberry pi zero, by itslef acting as a bluetooth to serial bridge.
+The following steps will guide you through the process getting this system to work from just after everything is unboxed, to the point where this works in its base form - that is the raspberry pi zero, by itself acting as a bluetooth to serial bridge.
 We will be using headless installation method, so you will not need a keyboard, mouse, or monitor.
 #### Pre-requisites:
 In order to get the service to work, without any of the two options: UPS backup, or status screen, you will need:
 - raspberry pi zero w, or if you want to expand without having to solder, raspberry pi zero wh.